manuel-serrano/bigloo/doc/thread.md

 actual parallelism that is now available on stock hardware.

 > [!WARNING]
-> As of May 2026, hardware parallelism is not supported by the Wasm backend.
+> As of May 2026, multi-threading is not supported by the Wasm backend.

 The multithreading support is organized in: